-Dance Theatre of Harlem is one of New York’s legendary ballet companies.
-It’s a small company with a big impact.
+Dance Theatre of Harlem is one of New York City’s legendary Ballet companies.

 Dance Theatre of Harlem is a Ballet Company that Keeps Rising